Fossiel/ComfyUI-4-Potatoes/README.md

 # ComfyUI-4-Potatoes
 </div>

-This is an unofficial hard fork of ComfyUI version 0.3.75.
-In the subsequent version of the official ComfyUI (0.3.76) changes were made that caused severe problems with the MultiGPU nodes which are absolutely essential for video generation on low VRAM systems.
+**Unofficial frozen hard-fork of ComfyUI at commit/tag v0.3.75**

+The next official release (v0.3.76) introduced changes that broke critical Multi-GPU functionality used for video generation on low-VRAM systems.
+This fork exists solely to preserve a working state of ComfyUI as of v0.3.75.

-### EXTREMELY IMPORTANT:
+### EXTREMELY IMPORTANT NOTICES:
-This fork will not be actively maintained so **DO NOT** log issues to either this repo or the official ComfyUI repo.
-If you need to have an updated version, you need to download ComfyUI from the official repo.
+- This repository is **archived and unmaintained**.
+- No new features, bug fixes, or support will be provided.
+- Please **do not** open issues or pull requests here or in the official ComfyUI repository about this fork.
+- If you need the latest ComfyUI with ongoing development and support, use the official repository: https://github.com/comfyanonymous/ComfyUI

 ---
 <div align="center">